-Element 15: Road and Rail Transport Noise

-- 5.1 On sites having a frontage to Melville Parade or other streets as determined by the Council, in the case of an application for planning approval for comprehensive new development containing noise sensitive land uses: - (a) a noise assessment shall be undertaken and the findings shall be submitted to the Council with the application; - (b) if required by Council, the application shall include a noise management plan; - (c) the noise assessment and noise management plan shall be prepared in accordance with Western Australian Planning Commission's State Planning Policy 5.4 'Road and Rail Transport Noise and Freight Consideration in Land Use Planning'; - (d) where noise limits referred to in State Planning Policy 5.4 are likely to be exceeded, the solution identified in the noise management plan shall be detailed and justified.
+Deve lopme ent Requirements Guidance Statements Elen nent ' 15: Road and Rail Transport Noise 15.1 stree applic tes having a frontage to Melville Parade or other ts as determined by the Council, in the case of an cation for planning approval for comprehensive development containing noise sensitive land (a) Comprehensive new development in proximity to the Kwinana Freeway should be designed having regard to noise mitigation measures. (a) a noise assessment shall be undertaken and the findings shall be submitted to the Council with the application; (b) if required by Council, the application shall include a noise management plan; (c) the noise assessment and noise management plan shall be prepared in accordance with Western Australian Planning Commission's State Planning Policy 5.4 'Road and Rail Transport Noise and Freight Consideration in Land Use Planning [] , (d) where noise limits referred to in State Planning Policy 5.4 are likely to be exceeded, the solution identified in the noise management plan shall be detailed and justified.